MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/what-is-new.md

 ## Alert data management

-With the release of System Center 2016 – Operations Manager, you get better visibility of the alerts being generated in your management group which helps you reduce alerts that you don't consider actionable or relevant.
+With the release of System Center 2016 – Operations Manager, you get better visibility of the alerts being generated in your management group, which helps you reduce alerts that you don't consider actionable or relevant.

 This feature provides the following benefits: